Quote by Veronica Franco, trans. Margaret F. Rosenthal

 Photo by Geneva Lewis

 Cellist Annie Jacobs-Perkins wants to do more than make art; she wants to turn her life into a piece of art.
 Annie’s love of interdisciplinary work has led her to collaborate with painters, dancers, potters, cheesemongers, fashion designers, boxers, composers, poets, woodworkers, essayists, knitters, and farmers.
-She believes that it is the sacred duty of an artist to protect beauty that already exists in the world, and as such, is a passionate participant in local, sustainable agriculture and boycotter of fast fashion.
+She believes that it is the responsibility of an artist to protect beauty that already exists in the world, and as such, is a passionate participant in local, sustainable agriculture and boycotter of fast fashion.
 Music is one of the ways she digs her toes into the earth around her.

 Annie is the winner of the 2023 Pierre Fournier Award.
-As part of the award, she will present a recital in London’s Wigmore Hall, record her debut album on the Champs Hill label, and perform as soloist with the London Philharmonia Orchestra in the coming seasons.
+As part of the award, she will present a recital in London’s Wigmore Hall, record her debut album on the Champs Hill label, and perform as soloist with the London Philharmonia in the coming seasons.
 After winning the 2022 Father Merlet Award from the Pro Musicis Foundation, Annie commissioned composers Stratis Minakakis and Daniel Temkin to write two works for cello and piano responding to the climate crisis.
 Working with living composers such as Timo Andres, Brett Dean, Konstantia Gourzi, Jessie Montgomery, Jeffrey Mumford, and Jörg Widmann has been some of the most rewarding work of her career.

 Annie writes program notes for the Yellow Barn Festival every summer.
 She holds minors in English and German Studies from the University of Southern California, where she was a Trustee Scholar and recipient of the 2018 Outstanding Graduate Award.
 In 2020 Annie guest lectured at McGill University on the topic of writing engaging program notes.